 2. Create visual breaks and hotspots in-store

-As much as a fully-stocked shelf is a good thing for you and your customers, there also comes the point in time where it can work against you.
+As much as a fully stocked shelf is a good thing for you and your customers, there also comes a point in time when it can work against you.

 Let us explain.

 That’s why you need to create visual breaks.
 We’ve mentioned this tactic in another article about how you can use space planning to convince your customers to buy more.
 You can read that piece here.
-In that piece, these breaks are viewed as speed bumps to give your customers the opportunity to make impulse buys.
+In that piece, these breaks are viewed as speed bumps to allow your customers to make impulse buys.

 That could mean creating shorter aisles and placing eye-catching displays between each aisle.
 Similar to a speed bump, you also want to slow your customers down if only to provide enough space to ensure you don’t overwhelm them.